seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 See, Caesar!
 O, behold,
-How pomp is follow’d! mine will now be yours;
+How pomp is follow'd! mine will now be yours;
 And, should we shift estates, yours would be mine.
 The ingratitude of this Seleucus does
 Even make me wild: O slave, of no more trust
-Than love that’s hired!
+Than love that's hired!
 What, goest thou back? thou shalt
-Go back, I warrant thee; but I’ll catch thine eyes,
+Go back, I warrant thee; but I'll catch thine eyes,
 Though they had wings: slave, soulless villain, dog!
 O rarely base!